 Public holidays can be seen as a change in the routine.
 The public at large gets a break from work.
 They get time to spend with their friends and family.
 They can spend the holiday completing chores, relaxing, or creating memories with loved ones.

 Since some educational institutions also follow the list of public holidays in Haryana, some people club the public holidays with their leaves and go on a long trip.
 Also, since you are aware that the government offices will remain closed on a particular day, you can schedule your work at the particular government office accordingly.

-The Haryana government had declared the list of public holidays for 2020 in December 2019.
+The Haryana government had declared the list of public holidays for 2021.
 You can go through the official notification stated by the Haryana Government’s General Administration Department over here.

 Haryana’s state holidays are mentioned in the below table.
 Note that some of the festivals might undergo a change of dates closer to the event.
 This is mainly because some celebrations are centred around the lunar calendar, which is tough to predict accurately.